 This theme relates to the transmission of knowledge and capability building amongst nurses.
+Capability has been defined in the international literature as utilising skills, knowledge, values and self-esteem to manage change and move past competency (O'Connell, Gardner, & Coyer, 2014).
 Staff described the NPs as a valuable source of information, education and advice both for themselves and their patients.
-Due to their advanced qualifications, nurses viewed NPs as having in-depth knowledge of their specialised field and a greater understanding of pharmacology, physiology and comorbidities: "They are an up-to-date resource of what's going on in the renal world."
-(N6).
-Informal education and knowledge sharing was felt to occur during the course of every day interactions: "They educate us and push us to be better nurses as well... they push us to be critically thinking about our patients."
-The NPs were described as providing "role models and a wealth of information" for nursing staff at all levels; in the way they interact with patients, by providing oversight, raising nursing standards and generating a "marked improvement in professionalism" within the unit.
-(N6) Working with the NPs was described as increasing nurses' confidence and ability to interpret pathology results and assess patients: "Things like using the MAP (mean arterial pressure) as a guide for when you might pause the ultra-filtration in somebody who has had a drop in their MAP."
-(N8) Thus, the NP model of care was seen as building nursing capability through knowledge sharing and spreading best practice: "I don't think the NP takes away from our job at all, I think they just make it better care for the patients."
-(N8)
+Due to their advanced qualifications and experience nurses viewed NPs as having in-depth knowledge of their specialised field and a greater understanding of pharmacology, physiology and comorbidities that was beyond competency: "They are an upto-date resource of what's going on in the renal world" (N6).
+Informal education and knowledge sharing was felt to occur during the course of every day interactions empowering nurses to feel capable of managing less predictable or unfamiliar situations: "They educate us and push us to be better nurses as well ... they push us to be critically thinking about our patients."
+The NPs were described as providing "role models and a wealth of information" for nursing staff at all levels; in the way they interact with patients, by providing oversight, raising nursing standards and generating a "marked improvement in professionalism" within the unit (N6).
+Working with the NPs was described as increasing nurses' confidence and ability to interpret pathology results and assess patients: "Things like using the MAP (mean arterial pressure) as a guide for when you might pause the ultra-filtration in somebody who has had a drop in their MAP" (N8).
+Thus, the NP model of care was seen as building nursing capability through knowledge sharing and spreading best practice: "I don't think the NP takes away from our job at all, I think they just make it better care for the patients" (N8).